Interesting Facts All About The June Bug (It’s Not Blind)

 The life cycle starts when a female June bug lays her eggs in the soil and then covers them up with dirt.
 The eggs will then stay there until they’re ready to hatch.

-In about a month-and-a-half the eggs will finally start to hatch and what you’ll see is a small larva that eats anything it can find including other June bugs as well as plant roots, fruits, vegetables and even the bark of trees!
+In about a month-and-a-half, the eggs will finally start to hatch, and you’ll see a small larva that eats anything it can find, including other June bugs as well as plant roots, fruits, vegetables and even the bark of trees!

-This bug may look scary but what you need to remember is that it’s only a bug in the sense that it has six legs and two antennae.
-It looks like a June bug but without wings and with a little less hair.
+This bug may look scary, but you need to remember that it’s only a bug in the sense that it has six legs and two antennae.
+It looks like a June bug without wings and a little less hair.

 For about 2-3 years, these larvae will grow bigger and bigger until they reach their full size.
-The next stage in its life cycle is where it becomes an adult.
+The next stage in its life cycle is when it becomes an adult.

-This cycle will then repeat itself when they lay eggs that hatch into larvae.
+This cycle repeats itself when they lay eggs that hatch into larvae.

 What Is The June Bug Mating Ritual?